We are searching for

 • Your deductible

-Average comprehensive car insurance cost, which includes liability, comprehensive, and collision insurance, was $1,630 in 2022.
+Average comprehensive car insurance cost, which includes liability, comprehensive, and collision insurance, was around $1,630 per year in 2023.
 This makes the average monthly payment $136.
 The last available data on average comprehensive insurance rates comes from the National Association of Insurance Commissions in 2019, costing $170 per year.
 How much you pay may be higher or lower depending on what additional coverage you choose and the factors listed above.
 If your vehicle history report reveals that your car was ever salvaged or declared a total loss, you may be paying a much higher monthly premium.

-Is Comprehensive Car Insurance Coverage Worth It?
+Is Comprehensive Insurance Worth It?

-Comprehensive car insurance can be worth it, depending on your type of vehicle, what you use it for, and where you most frequently drive.
+Comprehensive coverage can be worth it, depending on your type of vehicle, what you use it for, and where you most frequently drive.
 Comprehensive insurance is most likely worth the cost if you live or drive in an area with frequent hazards like falling rocks, fire, flooding, or extreme weather like hurricanes and tornadoes.
 The same is true if you live in an area with a high property crime rate.
 If your neighborhood deals with frequent car break-ins, it may give you peace of mind to get this type of coverage.
-Areas with high vandalism rates would also benefit from comprehensive insurance, as would those that frequently see civil disturbances like riots.
+Areas with high vandalism rates would also benefit from comprehensive insurance coverage, as would those that frequently see civil disturbances like riots.

 This is especially important for more expensive vehicles; your repair costs will usually be much higher with an exotic or high-value car.
 Having comprehensive car insurance can help offset the financial burden after damage occurs.
 This situation is slightly different if you have an older car, as the depreciation process will change your insurance requirements.